BiBiServ/bibigrid/documentation/markdown/features/check.md

 ## Exactly one master or vpn instance per configuration

-There can only be a single master or a single vpn-gateway per configuration.
+There can only be a single master or a single vpn-gateway (vpngtw) per configuration.

 ## Given Server group exist